m-chandler/factorio-spot-pricing/readme.md

 In a nutshell, the CloudFormation template launches an _ephemeral_ instance which joins itself to an Elastic Container Service (ECS) Cluster.
 Within this ECS Cluster, an ECS Service is configured to run a Factorio Docker image.
 The ephemeral instance does not store any saves, mods, Factorio config, data etc. - all of this state is stored on a network file system (Elastic File System - EFS).

-The CloudFormation template is configured to launch this ephemeral instance using spot pricing.
+The CloudFormation template is configured to launch one or more of these ephemeral instances using spot pricing.
 What is spot pricing you might ask?
 It's a way to save up to 90% on regular "on demand" pricing in AWS.
 There are drawbacks however.
 You're effectively participating in an auction to get a cheap instance.
 If demand increases and someone else puts in a higher bid than you, your instance will terminate in a matter of minutes.

 A few notes on the services we're using...

 * **EFS** - Elastic File System is used to store Factorio config, save games, mods etc. None of this is stored on the server itself, as it may terminate at any time.
-* **Auto Scaling** - An Auto Scaling Group is used to maintain a single instance via spot pricing.
+* **Auto Scaling** - Each Auto Scaling Group is used to maintain a single factorio instance via spot pricing.
-* **VPC** - The template deploys a very basic VPC, purely for use by the Factorio server.
+* **VPC** - The template deploys a very basic VPC, purely for use by the Factorio servers.
 This doesn't cost you a cent.

 ## Getting Started

+## Multi Server (Recommended)

+Because you might like to start different games, or have one for friends and one for your personal use, we recommend that you spin up a single multi-server instance.
+After all, you only pay for what you use so setting up a 20-server stack and then only using one server will (currently) cost the same as a 1-server stack.
+For this example, we will setup the 20-server stack:

+1. Navigate to the CloudFormation Stack Creation screen: https://console.aws.amazon.com/cloudformation/home#/stacks/new?stackName=factorio
+2. Ensure you've selected a suitable AWS Region (closest to you) via the selector at the top right.
+3. Select the "Upload a template file" option and select the `templates/20-servers/cf.yml` file from this repository (that you have downloaded to your machine).
+You may choose a larger or smaller number of servers if you wish.
+3. Click Next to proceed through the CloudFormation deployment, provide parameters on the following page.
+You'll need a Key Pair and your Public IP address if you want to access the instance remotely via SSH (recommended).
+Refer to the Remote Access section below.
+There should be no need to touch any other parameters unless you have reason to do so.
+Continue through the rest of the deployment.

+Inside each of the servers directory you will find a bash script that makes it very easy to manage your factorio servers from the CLI (it will even automatically update the Public IP etc).
+We strongly recommend that you download that, log into the AWS CLI and use that script for further operations instead of labouring with the Cloud Formation CLI.

+## Single Server (Not Recommended)

 [![Launch Stack](https://s3.amazonaws.com/cloudformation-examples/cloudformation-launch-stack.png)](https://console.aws.amazon.com/cloudformation/home#/stacks/new?stackName=factorio&templateURL=https://s3.amazonaws.com/factorio-spot-pricing/cf.yml)